prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.buildMasterVideoTagFromAdserverTag(adserverTag, options) ⇒ `String`

 {: .alert.alert-danger :}
-This method is deprecated as of version [0.26.0](https://github.com/prebid/Prebid.js/releases/tag/0.26.0).
+This method is deprecated as of version [0.26.0](https://github.com/prebid/Prebid.js/releases/tag/0.26.0) and will be removed in version 1.0 (scheduled for release Q4 2017).
 Please use [`pbjs.adServers.dfp.buildVideoUrl`](#module_pbjs.adServers.dfp.buildVideoUrl) instead.

 **Kind**: static method of [pbjs](#module_pbjs)